I think you’ll agree with me when I say it’s tough to find new leads without burning a ton of money in the process.

 Even if somehow you did manage to get calls, you would likely be kicked off the offer.

-The first step when defining your target audience is to first understand what problems your offer helps solve.
+The first step when defining your target audience is first to understand what problems your offer helps solve.

 Yes, I’m talking about Facebook, you know that website that kills your hopes and dreams?